-The second reason why the non-monotonicity of the entropy measure is not grave, is that it may always be rectified.
-More specifically, given any collection of subsets of a given attribute, $\overline{A}$ , it is always possible to find a partial collection, $\hat{A} \subseteq \overline{A}$ , so that the entropy measure is monotone on $\hat{A}$ .
-Assume, for example, that $\overline{A}$ is proper.
-Then, by Lemma 2.3, it may be represented by a hierarchical clustering tree.
-Then if the entropy measure is not monotone with respect to that collection (as in the example above), the following algorithm may be used to modify it into a (coarser) collection of subsets that does respect monotonicity.
+The tree measure is clearly monotone.
+The entropy measure Π_e , on the other hand, is not always monotone.
+The non-monotonicity of the entropy measure may always be rectified, in the sense that for any collection of subsets of a given attribute, \overline{A} , it is always possible to find a partial collection, $\hat{A} \subseteq \overline{A}$, so that the entropy measure is monotone on \hat{A} .
+Due to lack of space, we postpone the discussion of the non-monotonicity of the entropy measure to the full version of this paper.
+There we exemplify it, discuss it, and show how to rectify it.